Mar 10, 2026

 Backend-as-a-Service and the Death of Boilerplate Infrastructure

 In 2026, no serious development team writes their own authentication service, builds their own file storage infrastructure, or manages their own database connection pooling.
-These solved problems are now commodities, available through Supabase, Firebase, PlanetScale, Neon, and a dozen other BaaS providers with free tiers generous enough to launch an MVP without a dollar of infrastructure spend.
+These solved problems are now commodities available through Supabase, Firebase, PlanetScale, Neon, and a dozen other BaaS providers with free tiers generous enough to launch an MVP without a dollar of infrastructure spend.

 Edge Functions and Performance at Global Scale